AlexGeControl/Auto-Car-01-Vision-05-Vehicle-Detection/README.md

     pickle.dump(best_model_calibrated, model_pkl)
 ```

+---

-##Sliding Window Search
+###Sliding Window Search

-###1.
+####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I implemented image pyramid & sliding window in module **vehicle_detection.detectors.image_processing**.
 The code snippets are as follows
 ```python